hashicorp/terraform-google-terraform-enterprise/README.md

 #### Total Control

-You can use the included network, external-services, and cluster submodules to build a custom cluster that meets your organization’s requirements.
+You can use the included submodules to build a custom cluster that meets your organization’s requirements.
 Need some pointers?
 The following examples document common installation patterns:

 - [Using the default arguments](https://registry.terraform.io/modules/hashicorp/terraform-enterprise/google/0.1.2/examples/root-example)